E-Emad/devops-bootcamp/Module_11-EKS/README.md

 `envsubst < kubernetes/deployment.yaml | kubectl apply -f -` - substitute all the env variables values in the yaml file and give that file to kubectl\
 `envsubst < kubernetes/service.yaml | kubectl apply -f -`

+- `apt-get install gettext-base` - to install envsubst on a Debian distro

 ```
 stage("deploy the image") {
             environment {